 Welcome to the specialist hail forecasting website.
-This website was developed to provide a service of specialised hailstorm forecasts.
-Often general forecasts from the various agencies lack the detail required to predict hailstorms 24 hours to up to a week ahead.
-It is possible of course possible to provide such assessment of hail risk with an accuracy of up to 95% particularly on the day prior to the actual day.
-Nevertheless, more often than not, a study of special models and their variable behaviour can provide sufficient lead time forecasts for those involved in various industries immediately associated with or affected by hail to prepare for the onslaught of hailstorms.
+Apart from information on , this website has a information on specialised hailstorm forecast techniques.
+Often general forecasts lack the detail required to predict hailstorms 24 hours to up to a week ahead.
+It is possible for to provide a assessment of hail risk within an accuracy of up to 95%.
+This provides sufficient lead time for those involved in the industry immediately affected by hail to prepare for the onslaught of hailstorms.
 We may not be able to stop hailstorms, but effective preparation can reduce to risk to life and property.
-Of course warnings of hailstorms generally are issues with lead time of minutes up to a few hours but it is more for an alert in near real time.
-For major corporations, warnings are not sufficient for planning of that days’ activities.

 Hailstorm Drifts: Sydney was hit by several hailstorms on ANZAC day with hail covering roads and lawns as well as roofs as hail fell in drifts in some suburbs.
 A factory in Huntingwood collapsed under the weight of the hailstones.
 Traffic in the region was diverted.
 A comination of heavy rainfall and melting hailstones caused flash flooding across the area.